Contact Sales

 How big is the food wholesaling industry in the UK?

-The food wholesale sector supplies food and drink products to over 400,000 business across the UK, from restaurants and hotels, to care homes, hospitals and prisons – and of course, retailers.
+The food wholesale sector supplies food and drink products to over 400,000 businesses across the UK, from restaurants and hotels, to care homes, hospitals and prisons – and of course, retailers.

 A key player in this industry is the Booker Group, which sells thousands of products to outlets such as grocery stores, and operates both cash-and-carry and delivery models.
-Before being acquired by Tesco in 2018, Booker’s revenue was around £6 billion per annum.
+In Q1 of 2025/26, Booker’s sales rose to £2.3 billion, with core retail growth of 5.4%.

 What are the biggest wholesale food suppliers in the UK?